SasView/sasview.github.io/faq.md

 ### Do I need to install Python or C or any compilers before I install SasView?

-*   If you intend to use SasView on a Windows computer, then No: Our packaged installer ships with everything you need to run SasView.
+*   If you intend to use SasView on a Windows computer, then no: our packaged installer ships with everything you need to run SasView.
-*   If you intend to use SasView on a Mac OS computer, you do not need to install Python but you _do_ need to pre-install the Xcode command line tools as SasView makes use of the C compiler in them.
+*   If you intend to use SasView on a MacOS computer, you do not need to install Python but you _do_ need to pre-install the Xcode command line tools as SasView makes use of the C compiler in them.
 If Xcode is not installed the SasView console or log file may contain messages about 'xcrun: error' or 'missing xcrun at:'.
     *  _You should not need to install the full Xcode package_, just a subset of it; try the command: <code>xcode-select --install</code>.
     *  If this command does not subsequently allow you to use SasView, or, if you require the full Xcode package for other purposes, you can get Xcode from the Apple AppStore.
 However, **be aware that attempting to install the latest version of Xcode may require you to upgrade your version of MacOS**.
 If you do not want to do that you will need to install a version of Xcode that is compatible with your current version of MacOS.
 [This site](https://xcodereleases.com/) may be useful in this respect.